 When motels became a fad the cabins were made to look like a motel.
 Wood screening was put between the cabins to make them look like a single building.
 If you peek through the vertical wood slats just to the left of the door in this photo you’ll see there’s actually two feet of space between the original walls of the cabins.

-At some point the two properties were broken apart and the inn sold separately.
+At some point the two properties were broken apart and the dance hall/inn sold separately.
 In the 60’s a famous Maine wrestler, Jackie Nichols, purchased the inn and renamed it “Forest Inn.”
 His wife nicknamed it “The Bloody Bucket” and that’s how many of the locals still know it.
-The nickname may have come about because of the paid and unpaid boxing matches held at the inn.
+The nickname may have come about because of all the paid and unpaid boxing matches held at the inn.
 It could also have earned the nickname because of how rough the place was.
-While Jackie was known as a really nice guy, people that frequented the inn say that it could be wild.
+While Jackie was known as a really nice guy, people that frequented the Bloody Bucket say that it could be wild.
 It was the only place to hang out at night, so most people went anyway.
 One person told me he had a lot of memories here and not all of them were good ones.

 While Bill loved wood work, Nancy loved landscaping.
 She planted the vegetation around the grounds so that no matter when you stay here, something is in bloom.
-Guests often comment on the lovely landscaping as they walk around.
-The Gillies owned the motor lodge for 25 years.
+Guests often comment on the lovely landscaping as they stroll around.